-Projected growth in megawatts (MW) from the World wind energy Association (WWEA4) are astonishing.
+Projected growth in megawatts (MW) from the World wind energy Association (WWEA) is astonishing.
 In 2009, worldwide capacity reached 159,213 MW of wind power (equalling 2% of global electricity consumption), out of which 38,312 MW were added in 2009 alone.
+Over the last 13 years, the global wind power market increased 28.6% on average3.
 Based on accelerated development and further improved policies, WWEA has increased its predictions and sees a global capacity of 1,900,000 MW as possible by the year 2020.
-High end wind turbines need one (1) metric ton (2,200 lbs.) of neodymium for every three (3) MW of wind power.
+High end wind turbines need one (1) metric ton (2,200 pounds) of neodymium for every three (3) MW4 of wind

 According to a recent study conducted by JPMorgan, hybrid sales are about to take off.
 In 2008, there were some 480,000 total hybrid vehicles sold around the world, which represents less than 1% of global sales.
 By 2020, though, JPMorgan predicts that 11.28 million hybrids will be sold annually, representing over 13% of all vehicles sold.
+Currently, producers such as: Toyota (Prius), Nissan (Leaf), Honda (Insight) and Ford (Focus Electric) use the neodymium permanent magnet as motor.